 The applicable corporate tax rate in Romania is 16%.
 The taxation system in Romania is continuously developing and is subject to varying interpretations and constant changes, which may become rarely retroactive.
-In Romania, tax periods remain open for tax audits for seven years.
+In Romania, tax periods remain open for tax audits for maximum seven years, depending on the reporting year.
 Tax losses can be carried forward to offset against future taxable income for seven years.